 - 31 Jul 2023

 - PhD study leads to a range of opportunities.
-You might become a researcher in industry or government or an academic in an international institution It is an opportunity for you to investigate a research question or issue in depth, enabling you to take a more reflective, more innovative role in design.
+You might become a researcher in industry or government or an academic in an international institution.
+It is an opportunity for you to investigate a research question or issue in depth, enabling you to take a more reflective, more innovative role in communication, design and media environments.

-Our research degrees span the full range of contemporary design and media environments
+Our research degrees span the full range of communication, design and media environments.

 Research is a rich, central and essential part of the School of Communication.
 Our MPhil and PhD degrees are grounded firmly in research theory and methods, while maintaining and encouraging a high degree of creativity and experimentation.